 The Manager and other affiliates of the Company may locate and negotiate joint ventures that the Company participates in.
 The Manager or such affiliates of the Company may serve in a general partner or similar managerial position in these joint ventures where it will be in a position to direct the operations and have input on major decisions regarding the operation of the joint venture.
 In exchange for these services, the Manager or such affiliates of the Company may receive fees, equity positions in the joint venture or the ability to make individual investments in the joint venture.
-Although the Company will not receive any of the fees, positions or investments, the Company believes that they will all be negotiated at arms' length and that the opportunity to participate in these joint ventures brought to the Company by the Manager and other affiliates of the Company serving in such roles will be beneficial to the Company and outweigh the Company's lack of participation in such fees, positions or investments.
+Although the Company will not receive any of the fees, positions or investments, the Company believes that they will all be negotiated at arms' length and that the opportunity to participate in these joint ventures brought to the Company by the Manager and other affiliates of the Company and the protections provided by the Manager and other affiliates of the Company serving in such roles will be beneficial to the Company and outweigh the Company's lack of participation in such fees, positions or investments.